 Bordeaux is surrounded by vineyards whose names are known around the world, such as Médoc, St Emilion, Margaux and Sauterne.
-As if this were not enough, the Atlantic Ocean and Bay of Arcachon are never far away.
+As well as Bordeaux wine tasting tours, we can help you discover the beautiful coastline too – the Atlantic Ocean and Bay of Arcachon are never far away.
 There is truly something for everyone here.

 Enjoy wine tastings, stay at wine estates and take the opportunity to meet with French oenologists and sommeliers.

 How to Get to Bordeaux

 If you are flying into Paris then getting to Bordeaux is a piece of cake.
 Simply hop on the TGV train at Paris Montparnasse and ride down to Bordeaux St Jean.
 The quickest train takes 3 hours 15 minutes.
 Next year, thanks to the installation of an extra fast TGV, travel time will be cut down to just 2 hours!

 If you would rather focus your energy on the Southwest of France, you can fly straight there.
 Fly into Bordeaux Merignac or Toulouse Blagnac airports and you’ll save a whole lot of time and energy.

 For those who prefer the freedom of taking their own vehicle down to Bordeaux, driving takes around five hours from Paris.
 If you plan on travelling by car, we recommend stopping off in the Loire Valley on the way.

 Alternatively, Bordeaux is easily accessible by car from the Dordogne (2 hours), Carcassonne (3 hours) and Toulouse (2.5 hours).
 Why not start your trip in one of these magical cities before heading over to Bordeaux?